This is a general information article about the various methods of engraving stone granite and marble etc.

-Stone slate and granite are of course much harder than copper but the principle is the same.
+Stone, slate and granite are of course much harder than copper but the principle is the same.
 The image is lightly scratched onto the surface of the stone with an engraving machine or very light blasting or is burnt onto the stone with a laser cutter.
-This creates a thin but permanant shadow image on the surface of the stone.
+This creates a thin but permanent shadow image on the surface of the stone.
 On some materials such as black granite the image can be quite clear and readable, the problem is that when the stone gets wet the image becomes all but invisible.
 Therefore, stone etchers rely on coloured fill, paint or stain to highlight the image or letters.

 The useful life of the sign depends entirely on the ability of the coloured fill to withstand weathering.

 The advantages of etching are that it is possible to produce highly ornate artwork or very small text and the manufacturing process is relatively flexible.

 Machine cut slate house signs are very common.
 You can spot them because unlike blasted or etched signs the letters are v-cut and the serifs of the letters tend to be rather heavy and rounded, unlike hand carved or deep cut lettering where the serifs are sharp.

 The letters are cut using a large pantograph type machine.
 It is unusual to see machine engravers working on the harder stones such as Indian sandstone or granite as these types of stone are too hard for the cutting bits.
 The engraving using this method is deep and will still be readable when the paint has weathered away.